A characterization of the graphs of bilinear $(d\times d)$-forms over $\mathbb{F}_2$: Introduction

+This example can be generalized --- we partition the vertex set of the bilinear forms graph $Bil_q(d\times e)$ into the cosets of a properly chosen subgroup in the additive group of $(d\times e)$-matrices over $\mathbb{F}_q$, and take $\Gamma$ as the quotient graph of this partition.

-We recall that the problem of characterization of all locally grid graphs is the well known and rather difficult one, see \cite{BBlocally4by4}.
+We recall that the problem of characterization of all locally grid graphs is well known and is rather difficult, see \cite{BBlocally4by4}.
 In this context, we believe that Theorem \ref{theo-main-1} is of independent interest.